scoskey/m0037/notes.md

 * Semantic implication is equivalent to syntactic implication.
 * Semantic consistency is equivalent to syntactic consistency.

-As a result we rarely need to discern between the semantic and syntactic notions.
+As a result we rarely need to discern between the semantic and syntactic concepts.

 #### Compactness